California State Route 173: Route description

+Route 173 is defined in section 473 of the California Streets and Highways Code, and that the highway is "from Route 138 to Route 18 via Lake Arrowhead".

 SR 173 begins at SR 138 just inside the Hesperia city limits and travels east near the shore of Silverwood Lake, passing near Cedar Springs Dam, several houses and ranches, and the historic Las Flores Ranch site.
 The road briefly turns north further into the Hesperia city limits, leaving the San Bernardino National Forest.
 SR 173 leaves the city and enters Mojave River Forks Regional Park, where it turns east and intersects Arrowhead Lake Road, which leads to the urban center of Hesperia.
 Once SR 173 intersects the Pacific Crest National Scenic Trail, it turns into a one-lane dirt road rising along the north face of the San Bernardino Mountains, first heading east to its apex before turning south to the Lake Arrowhead area.
 This one-lane dirt segment has been closed to traffic since March 2011.
 The paved segment of SR 173 resumes northeast of Lake Arrowhead and enters the community of Cedar Glen, where it parallels the Lake Arrowhead shoreline and encounters Papoose Lake.
 The highway enters the community of Lake Arrowhead, where SR 173 intersects SR 189 and turns south to terminate at SR 18.

 SR 173 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 173 is eligible for inclusion in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.